-OpenSearch Terms and Definitions
+OpenSearch Terms & Definitions

 In this post we round up the most searched for OpenSearch terms and definitions.